Stimaworldwide/Stimaworldwide/README.md

 Tafadzwa is a ✨problem solver and a team player!✨.

 Me:

-- 🔭 I’m currently working as a Full Stack developer for a music education startup
-- 🌱 I’m currently using the Code Ignitor PHP Framework mainly
 - 👯 I’m looking forward to land my fisrt job as a Junior Developer(Oh this dream already came true so I will leave this note here)
 - ⚡ Fun fact: I cant sleep with socks on , How do yall do it.
 Wierdos!